Be on the lookout for fraudulent letters that appear to be enforcement letters from GNPEC.

 This page also has important notifications regarding institutions out of compliance with GNPEC code.

 How Do I Request the Use of “College” or “University”?

-On receipt of this information, the request will be reviewed and notification will be provided in writing of the determination within five to ten business days.
+Upon receipt of the submission, the request will be reviewed and the determination will be provided in writing within five to ten business days.